seripap/string-interpolation/README.md

 | uppercase | Converts to uppercase |
 | lowercase | Converts to lowercase |

+**All modifiers, whether custom or prebuilt are not case sensitive**.
+You can name a modifier whatever you'd like but it will all get parsed as lowercased text values.

 ### Custom modifiers

 You can also build your own modifiers.
 Modifiers are functions that receives interpolated strings and transforms them.